Security

 MEMORY.md as an Injection Vector - The Security Risk of Implicitly Trusted Config Files

 CLAUDE.md and MEMORY.md files are loaded every session and trusted implicitly by AI agents.
-This makes them a potential prompt injection vector that most setups do not protect against.
+This makes them a potential prompt injection vector that most

 Your AI Agent Shouldn't Send Screen Recordings to the Cloud